Creating a customer-centric company is now a top priority for businesses looking to thrive in today's customer-first world.

-Listening to customers is an inherent part of taking care of them.
+Listening to customers is an inherent part of being customer centric.
 It’s tough to know how you can improve the customer’s experience if you don’t have an attentive feedback system in place, regularly conduct meaningful customer surveys or have ongoing chats with current customers.

-We love how Buffer spends plenty of time and energy motivating, inspiring and rewarding employees for providing excellent service.
-They even go the extra mile by openly blogging about their email support metrics (using Help Scout’s analytics).
+If a customer centric-culture is important to you, you need to invest in making it happen.
+I love how Buffer spends plenty of time and energy motivating, inspiring, and rewarding their team for providing excellent service.
+They even go the extra mile by openly blogging about their customer happiness metrics.
 This transparency shows their customers and the world at large how they invest in support now and what they plan to do in order to improve in the future.

 We’ve shared a number of customer service stories here on the blog, and it’s not hard to see what makes them so memorable and heartfelt; they almost always involve someone within the company going the extra mile for a customer.

 If there is one trait you should try to ingrain in your entire team’s conduct with customers, it’s this one: Focusing on the details will go a long way toward creating reciprocity with your customers, and it doesn’t have to cost you a dime.